As a trained journalist and avid traveler, Marcelle enjoys writing articles to inform and inspire fellow travelers.

 - The Creation of the Sun, Moon and Earth

 - The Separation of Land and Water

 - The Creation of Eve

 - The Drunkenness of Noah

 Michelangelo used a painstaking method of fresco painting to create some 300 figures in elaborate scenes over four years.
-Contrary to popular assumption that Michelangelo painted the ceiling on his back atop scaffolding, he actually painted the ceiling standing upright from scaffolding he built himself.
+Contrary to the popular assumption that Michelangelo painted the ceiling on his back atop scaffolding, he actually painted the ceiling standing upright from the scaffolding he built himself.
 This proved uncomfortable at best as the artist describes his physical discomfort in a sonnet he wrote.

-In 1536, Michelangelo painted The Last Judgement on the alter wall in the Sistine Chapel.
+In 1536, Michelangelo painted The Last Judgement on the altar wall in the Sistine Chapel.
 The fresco depicts the moment preceding when the verdict of the Last Judgement is uttered.
 It also took four years to complete.
-The painting contains a self portrait of the artist in the skin held by St. Bartholomew.
+The painting contains a self-portrait of the artist in the skin held by St. Bartholomew.
 Much controversy plagued the painting as Master of Ceremonies Biagio da Cesena said that "it was most dishonest in such an honoured place to have painted so many nude figures."
 As a result of the continued controversy, the Council of Trent decided to cover "obscene" figures with painted drapery in 1564.